Coding for a Cause

 All teams were hard at work in their respective offices.
 (Photo: KfW Bank)

 In a process that felt both thrilling and nerve-wracking, we had to push our work to GitHub and then present it to our dedicated mentors.
 Their feedback and guidance were invaluable as they evaluated our progress and awarded points for our achievements.
-In the hallway, a dynamic screen displayed the current team rankings, igniting a friendly sense of competition among us as we strived to climb higher.
+In the hallway, a screen with live updates displayed the current team rankings, igniting a friendly sense of competition among us as we strived to climb higher.

 As evening descended, we paused for a well-deserved dinner, replenishing our energy for what lay ahead.